Damballa: In popular culture

 Bahamian folk musician Exuma wrote and recorded the song "Dambala" for his 1970 self-titled album, in which he exhorts Dambala and God to punish slavers.
-The song was later covered by Nina Simone in live performances.
+The song was later covered by Nina Simone in many live performances.

 A segment in the Amicus 1964 portmanteau horror film Dr. Terror's House of Horrors features an unscrupulous jazz musician (Roy Castle) appropriating ritual music of a Dambalah ceremony.

 A 1981 short-story collection by African-American writer John Edgar Wideman is entitled Damballah.

-In the Child's Play franchise, Damballa's name is used in the voodoo incantation by the main antagonist Chucky to transfer his soul into his Good Guy Doll host.
+In the Child's Play franchise, Damballa's name is used in the voodoo incantation by the main antagonist Chucky to transfer his soul into his Good Guy doll host.
+Damballa himself appears in the third season of the television series Chucky, acting as a god of death and as Chucky's heavenly judge.

-In Sierra's Gabriel Knight: Sins of the Fathers, protagonist Gabriel Knight meets Damballa while investigating a series of murders in New Orleans.
+In Sierra's Gabriel Knight: Sins of the Fathers, while investigating a series of murders in New Orleans, protagonist Gabriel Knight learns about Damballa as one of the main Voodoo loas worshiped by a local sect.

 In the animated series Conan: The Adventurer episode "Bones of Damballa", the High Priest Sadinar worships Damballa, revealed to be an aspect of the serpent god Set.

 In Lois & Clark: The New Adventures of Superman in episode Never on Sunday.

 In the book Pays sans chapeau by Dany Laferrière.

 In Extralarge in the episode Extralarge: Black Magic (1992).

 In The Champions episode Shadow of the Panther, a stage magician in Haiti performs under the name Damballa.